amplafi/amplafi-tools/README.md

 ## Change the origin and upstream for the project you are working on##

 Currently you have downloaded all of the opensource projects, but do not have write access.
-It is nessary at this point to modify your origin and upstream so that they point to the correct projects.
+It is necessary at this point to modify your origin and upstream so that they point to the correct projects.
 The big picture is that the origin should point to your fork, and the upstream should point to the amplafi project.

 1. cd into the farreaches directory
 2. Delete the directory you will be working on